If you dream of helping others reach their potential, a career in education may be for you.

 Center for the Education and Study of Diverse Populations (CESDP)

 The Center for the Education and Study of Diverse Populations (CESDP) was established in 1993 under the auspices of New Mexico Highlands University.
-Our Mission is to assist communities to improve the quality of education for students, families, educators and community members; to nurture partnerships with other like-minded organizations, schools/districts throughout the region, and our own state educational agency; and provide sustainable professional learning, leadership, and advocacy in support of students, parents/families, pre-service/in-service teachers, and administrators.
+Our mission is to assist communities in improving the quality of education for students, families, educators and community members; to nurture partnerships with other like-minded organizations, regional schools and districts, and our own state educational agency; and provide sustainable professional learning, leadership, and advocacy in support of students, parents/families, pre-service/in-service teachers, and administrators.

 Want to learn more about the CESDP?
-You can contact the CESDP by emailing Director Adrian Sandoval using the following link: Email the CESDP.
+Email Director Adrian Sandoval.

 Partnerships with New Mexico Schools